Collecting, Aging & Storing

 Which type of wines are age-worthy?

 First of all, high ageability is usually deduced from a wines’ balance and depth.
 If a wine is not relatively balanced now or interesting, there’s a good chance it won’t be balanced or interesting in the future.
-A little too much oak, hard tannins, volatile acidity will often integrate or soften up with age though, and wines are sometimes austere or shy at a young age or go through dormant stages.
+A little too much oak, hard tannins, alcohol, volatile acidity will often integrate or soften up with age though, and wines are sometimes austere or shy at a young age or go through dormant stages.
 Still, there has to be potential and balance early to age well.

 Wines improve by gaining complexity and elegance.
 The tannins soften into silky textures.
 Everything integrates into a seamless smorgasbord of flavors.
 The wines goes beyond primary flavors (from the fruit), shows more integrated secondary flavors (from the winemaking process) and tertiary flavors (from bottle aging).
 Wheel charts are useful to help sort out these different notes, but aren’t perfect because some of these tertiary notes may appear in young wines depending on the terroir and variety.
 Plus, what people call secondary notes seems to differ as some include oak aging as part of the winemaking process while some would call it a tertiary note.